-Online shopping and social media influencers are a growing trend but online retail still has a long way to go before it takes over the market.
+Online shopping and social media influencers are a growing trend but it still has a long way to go before it takes over the market.

 The latest figures from the Office of National Statistics revealed that in August 2018, online only accounted for 18% of all retail sales in the UK, with an increase of £8.2 billion in the previous year from £51.6 billion to £58.9 billion.